tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 The following commands should be entered at the command line, usually with a program called something like `Terminal`.
 Incidentally, if you are using OS X, I recommend [iTerm2](http://iterm2.com/) as a good terminal to work with.

-### Summary
+## Summary

-Install Python and necessary packages using your operating system package manager, or get [Anaconda](https://store.continuum.io/cshop/anaconda/) then run the following commands in a terminal.
+Install Python and necessary packages using your operating system package manager, or get [Anaconda](https://store.continuum.io/cshop/anaconda/).
+Once you have Python installed, run the following commands in a terminal.

 ```bash
 cd ~